 I am currently studying at California State University Fullerton, and hope to complete my Bachelor's degree in History in the coming year.
 I have always enjoyed history books and am looking forward to transferring that love on to my future students.
 I have been teaching in a weekend school for the past year, and have found that helping students overcome obstacles in their education is one of my favorite pastimes.
 I am very much looking forward to working with you and hope to be able to help in any way I can.

-California State University-Fullerton - Current Undergrad, History
+Undergraduate Degree: California State University-Fullerton - Current Undergrad, History

 What is your teaching philosophy?